Propagation Networks for Model-Based Control Under Partial Observation: Learning the Dynamics

 \subsubsection{Object- and relation-encoding with residual connections}

 We notice that \basemodelshort is not efficient for fast online control.
 As information such as states $o_{i, t}$ and attributes $a^r_k$ are fixed at a specific time step, they can be shared without re-computation between each sequential propagation step.
 Hence, inspired by the ideas on fast RNNs training~\cite{lei2017training,bradbury2016quasi}, we propose to encode the shared information beforehand and reuse them along the propagation steps.
-We denote the encoders for objects as $f^{\text{enc}}_O$ and the encoder for relations as $f^{\text{enc}}_R$.
+We denote the encoder for objects as $f^{\text{enc}}_O(\cdot)$ and the encoder for relations as $f^{\text{enc}}_R(\cdot)$.
 Then,

 In practice, we add residual links~\cite{he2016deep} between adjacent propagation steps that connect $h^l_{i, t}$ and $h^{l-1}_{i, t}$.
-This helps address the gradient vanishing/exploding problem and provides access to the historical effects.
+This helps address gradient vanishing and exploding problem, and provides access to historical effects.
 The update rules become

-where propagators $f^l_O$ and $f^l_R$ now take a new sets of inputs, which is different from \basemodelshort.
+where propagators $f^l_O(\cdot)$ and $f^l_R(\cdot)$ now take a new sets of inputs, which is different from \basemodelshort.

-Based on the assumption that the effects between propagation steps can be represented as simple transformations (\eg, identity-mapping in the Newton's cradle), we can use small networks as function approximators for the propagators $f^l_O$ and $f^l_R$ for better efficiency.
-We name this updated model \Model (\modelshorts).
+Based on the assumption that the effects between propagation steps can be represented as simple transformations (\eg, identity-mapping in Newton's cradle), we can use small networks as function approximators for the propagators $f^l_O(\cdot)$ and $f^l_R(\cdot)$ for better efficiency.
+We name this updated model \Model (\modelshort).